The Guild of Scenic Artists was formed by Scenics, for Scenics, to provide the power of community to help artists thrive.

 Meet the Guild Board

-Lili Payne’s professional work can be seen across the country in museums, theatres, various commercial venues, public art murals, and film.
+Lili Lennox’s professional work can be seen across the country in museums, theatres, various commercial venues, public art murals, and film.
 Favorite clients have included Macy’s Special Events (Minneapolis and Chicago), Split Rock Studios exhibit design, and the many small businesses and private clients that choose to include hand-painted work in their environments.